joaomlourenco/exam-extras/Akindi/README.md

 - `latexmk` installed and available in your PATH
 - Answer key template: `exam-key.tex` in the script directory

 ## Usage

 ### 1. Extract Answer Keys

 `python exam-extract-key.py PREFIX`

-- Scans files like `PREFIX-a-questions.tex`, etc.
+- Scans files like `PREFIX-a.tex` and `PREFIX-a-questions.tex` for multiple choice question
-- Outputs tab-separated answer codes for each version.
+- Outputs tab-separated answer codes for each version (with `-o outfile` writes to `outfile` instead of terminal).

 ### 2. Generate Answer Key PDFs

 `python exam-key-pdf.py PREFIX`

-- Reads extracted answers
+- Reads extracted answers for text/exam PREFIX
 - Fills `exam-key.tex` template and compiles PDFs for each version (e.g., `PREFIX-key-a.pdf`).